Ezekiel 36 – A New Covenant for Israel’s Land and People

 Then you will remember your evil ways and your deeds that were not good; and you will loathe yourselves in your own sight, for your iniquities and your abominations.
 Not for your sake do I do this,” says the Lord GOD, “let it be known to you.
 Be ashamed and confounded for your own ways, O house of Israel!”

 a.
 Then you will remember your evil ways: The outpouring of grace received from the new covenant would not make God’s people indifferent towards sin, even towards past sins.
 They would loathe themselves over their iniquities and abominations.
-The inner transformation promised in Ezekiel 36:26-27 would give them a sensitive conscience toward sin, but past and present.
+The inner transformation promised in Ezekiel 36:26-27 would give them a sensitive conscience toward sin, both past and present.

 i.
 “When some people remember their sins, they enjoy them again in the dirty depths of their imagination.
 This is evidence that they really haven’t judged them and repented.
 When true children of God remember their past disobedience, they’re ashamed of themselves and abhor themselves because of what they have done to the Lord, themselves, and others.”
 (Wiersbe)